-- o Racial or ethnic origin
+- Racial or ethnic origin

-- o Political opinions
+- Political opinions

-- o Religious or philosophical beliefs
+- Religious or philosophical beliefs

 - Trade Union membership

 - Genetic data or biometric data

 - Health data

-- o Data on a person's sex life or sexual orientation
+- Data on a person's sex life or sexual orientation

-Criminal Offence Data:
+Criminal Offence Data

 Article 10 of the UK GDPR applies to personal data relating to criminal convictions and offences, or related security measures (Criminal Offence Data).
 The Information Commissioner's Office guidance says the concept of criminal offence data includes the type of data about criminal allegations, proceedings or convictions that would have been sensitive personal data under the previous1998 Data Protection Act.
 However, it is potentially broader than this as Article 10 specifically extends to personal data linked to related security measures.